FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 A wideband (voltage) transformer also works best with LOW impedances, it suffers more from parasitic capacitance.
 Each of the windings must cover the total circumference of the toroid.
 Leave some clearance between begin and end of each winding due to the parasitic capacitance.
 Keep in mind: an autotransformer with a tap has less wideband characteristics than a version where each winding covers the total circumference!!

 By a less ideal coverage of the windings over the circumference there is a less ideal transfer from one winding to the other.
 This results in "leakage inductance", a parasitic series inductance.
 At the point where those parasitics are noticeable at the high end the output voltage drops (sagged dashed line).
 At the "low" side the lack of inductance causes the drop.
 Both effects can be compensated somewhat by adding capacitors in parallel or series.
 The parallel capacitor to compensate the high-end drop (and lift the sag) should be connected at the secundary side.
 Secundair is seen from the origin of the HF!!
-It only works to compensate the parasitic series inductance (= leak field compensation).
+It only works to compensate the parasitic series inductance (= leak field compensation), you actually create with the added C and the internal parasitic L a -6dB low-pass filter.
 Is the parasitic parallel capacitor already too high??
 Than it no longer works...
 You can measure the leak field inductance by making a short circuit at one winding (high side).
 What is left over from the transformer inductance can be measured at the other winding (50 ohm side): that's the leak field parasitic inductance.

 The problems on the low side